top of page

 Q How many spare tyres do you need for the Canning Stock Route?
 Planning & Preparation for the Canning Stock Route is extensive, and we support you prior & along the way as do other Western Australis 4wd tagalong tour guides.
 Forest Explorers takes one spare and one skin.
 We run our tyres on low psi of between 15 - 20 cold.
 We trust our tyres as they have strong walls now days.
 Being on tour for 22 days we take it slow and have had one flat trye out of our five expeditions.

 Q. Is the Canning Stock Route very challenging?
 Yes & No. Our tour is 22 days from Wiluna to Halls Creek in the Kimberley - crossing a variety of rock,900 plus sand dunes and corrugations, though the comradery, views, sunsets, sunrises and wildlife make up for the partially rough track.
 It really is a magnificently spiritual country.
 With qualified and returning experienced tour guides we are here to support you & your 4wd vehicles journey.
-Isolated but not alone.

 Contact Us